MBAREK0/SPRING_PROJECT/README.md

 - How it Works:

-==>Configuration: You configure component scanning using the @ComponentScan annotation in Java configuration or the <context:component-scan> element in XML configuration.
+Configuration: You configure component scanning using the @ComponentScan annotation in Java configuration or the <context:component-scan> element in XML configuration.

-==>Classpath Scanning: Spring scans the specified packages for classes annotated with specific stereotype annotations.
+Classpath Scanning: Spring scans the specified packages for classes annotated with specific stereotype annotations.

-==>Bean Registration: For each class found, Spring creates a bean definition and registers it in the application context.
+Bean Registration: For each class found, Spring creates a bean definition and registers it in the application context.

 - Stereotype Annotations